 └── Unified measurement

 Teams that integrated report faster optimization cycles and better knowledge sharing.
-Content creators learn to optimize for both channels simultaneously rather than producing separate assets for each.
+Content creators learn to optimize content for generative AI and traditional search simultaneously rather than producing separate assets for each.

 Integration benefits: